Assessing Factual Music Comprehension in Large Audio Language Models: Prompting Sensitivity Studies

-For recognition tasks, we asked the model to make a true–false judgment for each possible label in the dataset, producing a table of boolean values indicating whether the model believed each label was present in the given audio.
-From these predictions, we computed accuracy, which accounts for both true positives and true negatives, thereby reflecting the model’s correctness on a label-by-label basis.
-For chunked models, since they may give different opinions on different chunks of the music, we employed two strategies:
+For recognition tasks, we also asked the model to make a true--false judgment for each possible label in the dataset, producing a table of boolean values indicating whether the model believed each label was present in the given audio.
+From these predictions we computed accuracy, which accounts for both true positives and true negatives.
+For chunked models (LTU-AS, MU-LLaMA, LLaMA-Adapter, which process audio in 60-second segments), we report two aggregation strategies:

-1. If the model returns true on any of the chunks, we take the final response as true.
-This strategy is to ensure that, for instruments that only appears in a short section of the whole music, the final output is still be able to reflect if the model detects them.
-The corresponding result is shown in Table ~\ref{tab:ture_false_musicnet_include}.
+\begin{enumerate} \item \textbf{Inclusive (any-chunk):} the final response is true if the model returns true on \emph{any} chunk.
+This strategy ensures that instruments appearing in only a short section of the music are still detectable.
+Results are shown in Table~\ref{tab:ture_false_musicnet_include}.

-2. If the model returns true on the majority of the chunks, we take the final response to be true and vise versa.
-This strategy is to show if the model has tenancy towards one of the answers instead of random guesses.
-The corresponding result is shown in Table ~\ref{tab:ture_false_musicnet_majority}.
+\item \textbf{Majority:} the final response is true if the model returns true on a \emph{majority} of chunks.
+This strategy reveals whether a model has a stable bias toward one answer rather than random guessing.
+Results are shown in Table~\ref{tab:ture_false_musicnet_majority}. \end{enumerate}